Boulder08/chunknorris/README.md

 - Example: --qadjust-mode 1
 - Default: 3

+**NOTE: if you don't set a target score, mode 3 is tuned to make your encodes efficient, i.e. it determines where any extra bitrate is having a diminishing effect on the final quality.**
+**The knee point is the CRF value where the difference is largest, and the transition band between the knee and the diminishing band is what the script will target if possible.**

 **--qadjust-reuse**: Use this parameter to reuse the existing qadjust JSON file.
 It will save time for example in case your final encode has crashed etc. and the encoding parameters or filtering remains the same.
 Note that the script will also ask you if you wish to reuse the JSON file in case it finds it while processing.
 Also if you change the minimum chunk length from the value that was used for calculating the metrics, the script will not allow you to use this parameter.